thundich/Project-1/README.md

 The purpose of this study is to compare the Salaries in US and Across Globe in Data Analysis and Data Science field.

 Getting Started
-Presentation is prepared in ppt form along with analysis included.
+Presentation is prepared in power poit(ppt) form along with analysis and plots included.

 Installing
 Python 3.x.x version to be installed.